A delicious pasta with mushrooms, with golden, pan sauteed mushrooms and a delicious creamy mustard sauce.

-This is one for the mushroom lovers and a great meatless main that can be made with only a few simple ingredients, including grainy mustard, which is one of my favourites for flavour and texture.
-I love to make this with a mix of mushrooms, so I usually pick up some crimini, button and a few fresh shiitakes.
+Mushrooms – I love to make this pasta with a mix of mushrooms, so I usually pick up some cremini, button and a few fresh shiitakes.
 Any sort of mushroom will work though.
-What’s more important than the type of mushroom used here, is taking the time to pan saute them to golden goodness.
+What’s more important than the type of mushroom used here, is taking the time to pan sautè them to golden goodness.

-To do that, I saute the mushrooms off in batches – usually 2 or 3 batches, depending on the size of your skillet.
+- Be sure to sautè the mushrooms off in batches – usually 2 or 3 batches, depending on the size of your skillet.
 Add a layer of oil to the pan that thinly covers the bottom of the pan and heat it over medium-high heat until it shimmers.
 Add the mushrooms and arrange in a single layer.
 Let them cook until golden, then flip.
 Remove to a bowl and repeat with the remaining mushrooms.
+Of course, it takes more time to saute mushrooms this way, but it is well worth it for this dish.
+If you rush it or load them up in the pan, you’ll end up with anemic and essentially steamed mushrooms.
+And you’ll regret it :)

-Beyond the preparation of the mushrooms, the rest of the dish comes together super quickly.
-If you are looking to save some time at dinner time, you could saute the mushrooms ahead and refrigerate, then just finish the dish as the pasta boils.
+- Beyond the preparation of the mushrooms, the rest of the dish comes together super quickly.
+If you are looking to save some time at dinner time, you could sautè the mushrooms ahead and refrigerate, then just finish the dish as the pasta boils.

 Be sure to salt your finished dish well.
 Mushrooms and a good salting is a match made in heaven.
 If you have a nice finishing salt around, like Maldon’s, now’s the time to bust it out!